-It's been nearly two years since Disney announced it was leaving Netflix to start its own Disney-branded streaming video services, and now we know what will be on it, and how much it will cost.
+It's been nearly two years since Disney announced it was leaving Netflix to start its own Disney-branded streaming video service, and now we know what will be on it, and how much it will cost.

-As Engadget reports, the streaming service will be home to the Marvel cinematic universe and will be streaming the new Capital Marvel movie (it's so good!) from day one.
+As Engadget reports, the streaming service will be home to the Marvel cinematic universe and will be streaming Capital Marvel movie (it's so good!) from day one.
 The Simpsons will also be on Disney+, as will all the Pixar and Star Wars stuff,

 [A version of this post was originally published August 9, 2017.
 It has been updated.]